brucemcpherson/effex-api-client/README.md

 https://ephex-auth.appspot-preview.com/reader/uxk-f1m-b17ce9uo_t9b/dx1f7-s18-167ibfeb9bfm?intention=update
 ```

 example response.
 The data payload will be in the value property.
+The intentExpires property is how many seconds the intention will be in place for (from the time it was registered)
 ```
 reader:"uxk-f1m-b17ce9uo_t9b"
 ok:true